 Under the FDA's September 2013 Guidance for Clinical Investigators, Sponsors, and IRBs entitled "Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND," we believe Non-IND, IRB-Approved Clinical Studies of food products may be conducted to study the safety, tolerability, effect on normal structure or function in humans.
 We believe such Non-IND, IRB-Approved Clinical Studies may also be conducted to characterize the mechanism by which such product acts to maintain such structure or function, including in individuals with disease conditions, as long as the assessment is not intended to evaluate the non-drug product candidate's ability to diagnose, cure, mitigate, treat or prevent a disease.
 Studies specifically intended to assess the potential therapeutic use of a product candidate, such as its ability to diagnose, cure, mitigate, treat or prevent disease, including effects on an abnormal and uncommon or serious condition, must be done under an IND.
-Initially, we are generally studying our AXA Candidates as non-drug product candidates, and in particular, as food for humans in Non-IND, IRB-Approved Clinical Studies.
-The EMM constituents of our AXA Candidates generally fall under the food category.
-They are based on combinations of amino acids and their natural derivatives, which are all naturally occurring in the body and generally in the foods we eat.
-Based on our large database of studies and scientific literature on human exposure to and safety profiles of amino acids, the FDA's food additive regulations authorizing the use of specific amino acids under certain conditions as safe and permissible food additives when used as nutrients, our own data on amino acids used in AXA Candidates, and the fact that we use amino acids in our AXA Candidates within amounts previously studied in humans in doses found to be tolerable with no significant safety concerns, we believe we can and have studied our AXA Candidates in Non-IND, IRB-Approved Clinical Studi
+Initially, we are generally studying our AXA Candidates as non-drug product candidates, and in particular, as food for humans in Non-IND, IRB-Approved Clinical Studies and their natural derivatives, which are all naturally occurring in the body and generally in the foods we eat.
+Based on our large database of studies and scientific literature on human exposure to and safety profiles of amino acids, the FDA's food additive regulations authorizing the use of specific amino acids under certain conditions as safe and permissible food additives when used as nutrients, our own data on amino acids used in AXA Candidates, and the fact that we use amino acids in our AXA Candidates within amounts previously studied in humans in doses found to be tolerable with no significant safety concerns, we believe we can and have studied our AXA Candidates in Non-IND, IRB-Approved Clinical Studies as foods and not as drug product candidates under an IND.